full-void/data-science-concepts/README.md

 * K-Fold Cross-validation
     - Getting descriptive stats
     - Using various metrics
+    - Stratified K-Fold Cross Validation
+    - Script to use CV and get metric stats and graphs for different models
 * Overfitting, Underfitting and Model Selection
 * Hyperparameter Tuning
     - Grid Search